sched-ext/sched-ext.com/sched-ext/docs/scheds/rust/README.md

 # Introduction

-This directory contains schedulers with user space rust components.
+This directory contains schedulers with user space `Rust` components.

 The README in each scheduler directory provides some background and describes the types of workloads or scenarios they're designed to accommodate.
 For more